Sanjiv Chaturvedi: Research projects

 Chaturvedi initiated projects on the impact of climate change on rhododendron bloom, changes in the tree line, and carbon sequestration of broad-leaved species.
 A research study to gather data on aspects of human-wildlife conflict, Uttarakhand's most significant problem, was also initiated.
 The patenting of two medicinal species was begun.
 Chaturvedi began a conservation program for fern species, and a project for the conservation and propagation of species in the state's alpine meadows.
 The state government planned to patent kasani after a Defence Research and Development Organization unit corroborated its medicinal properties with Chaturvedi's research wing.
 Chaturvedi initiated projects researching 17 tree species which yield dye, tannin and gum.
 Steps were taken to conserve rare and threatened Himalayan plant species by requiring that at least 10 percent of such species be planted annually statewide.

 A project was initiated to conserve wild mushrooms growing in the Devban region.
 In November 2018, the Uttarakhand government approved Chaturvedi's proposal to conserve Himalayan flora.
 Tulips were successfully grown in Haldwani.

 A conservation project for grass species in the state was initiated, A Palmatum for conservation of various palm species was established in Haldwani. and efforts were made to conserve historically important tree species.
 A project was begun to conserve 127 orchid species in the Gori Valley, and a rare species of macaque was reported in the state's Pithoragarh region.
 A study was conducted on the impact of climate change on the Himalayan pika.

 The Forest Department began a project to plant chinar trees, otherwise found in Kashmir, in Uttarakhand.

 In October 2019, another project was initiated to conserve the state's wild fruits and spices.
 Two months later, a project was begun in Nainital district to establish India's first moss garden and showcase moss species.
-In March 2020, Jurassic Park was established in Haldwani for Jurassic vegetation, including gingko biloba, fern, cycads, mosses, conifers and horsetails.
+In March 2020, Jurassic Park was established in Haldwani for Jurassic vegetation, including ginkgo biloba, fern, cycads, mosses, conifers and horsetails.
 A Buddha Garden was established the following month in Haldwani, showcasing 13 tree species linked to Gautama Buddha (including the ashoka tree under which he was reportedly born, the peepal tree under which he attained enlightenment and the sal tree under which he died).
 India's first Moss garden was finally inaugurated in November 2020.
 It is spread over an area of 10 ha and has more than thirty species of Moss and bryophytes.